AndrewWillacy/CUSTOMER-BEHAVIOUR-ENGAGEMENT-ANALYSIS-/README.md

 ---
 ## Limitations

-- **Small advertising sample:** Only 292 customers were exposed to at least one advertising channel, limiting the statistical robustness of channel effectiveness conclusions
-- **Single ad exposure assumed:** The methodology assigns one channel per customer based on the last Boolean flag set — customers exposed to multiple channels are not fully accounted for
 - **Income data inconsistency:** Income values appear to be a mix of annual and monthly figures; no normalisation was possible without additional context
+- * Some demographic categories required manual standardisation:** Non standard entries for categories such as "Marital status"
 - **15-year-old customer:** The youngest customer would have been 15 at registration — raises data collection questions that could not be resolved with available information
 - **Spending score unknown:** No metadata explaining how `Count_success` was calculated — limits interpretation of campaign success metrics
 - **Cross-sectional snapshot:** No time dimension in the data; trends over time cannot be assessed
+- **Small advertising sample:** Only 292 customers were exposed to at least one advertising channel, limiting the statistical robustness of channel effectiveness conclusions
+- **Single ad exposure assumed:** The methodology assigns one channel per customer based on the last Boolean flag set — customers exposed to multiple channels are not fully accounted for

 ---